-In particular, the plan's first cycle is linked to the meeting of the following strategic targets;
+In particular, the plan's three cycles are linked to the meeting of the following strategic targets;

-- a) Evolution of the "Total Shareholder Return" of Fluidra (TSR) in absolute terms; - b) Evolution of the Fluidra Group's EBITDA; - c) S&P rating
+a) Evolution of the "Total Shareholder Return" (TSR), in absolute terms;

+- b) Evolution of the Fluidra Group's EBITDA; - c) S&P rating linked to ESG objectives (Environment, Social and Governance).

-For the purposes of measuring the evolution of TSR, the initial value shall be taken as the weighted average of Fluidra's share price at the close of the stock market sessions on the thirty days prior to the start date of the first cycle's measurement period, and the final value shall be taken as the weighted average of Fluidra's share price at the close of the stock market sessions on the thirty days prior to the end date of the first cycle's measurement period.
+For the purposes of measuring the evolution of TSR, the initial value shall be taken as the weighted average of Fluidra's share price at the close of the stock market sessions on the thirty days prior to the start date of the first cycle's measurement period, and the final value shall be taken as the weighted average of Fluidra's share price at the close of the stock market sessions on the thirty days prior to the end date of each cycle's measurement period.